yl2811-cmd/Showheel/wwwroot/story-engl.md

 She didn't know if her decision was right.
 What if she had made it through?
 Maybe nothing would have happened.
 Maybe she would have saved an hour and a half.
 Maybe someone would have avoided the wait.
 This was another thing she was learning: most choices don't offer a "right answer."
 If you choose the safe route, you never know what the other path will hold.
 You can only keep flying with uncertainty.

 Hagen was also on deck that night.
 The two remained silent for a long time.
-Then he spoke—not as an evaluation, but to tell his own story.
+Then he spoke—not as a comment, but to tell his own story.

 "When I was twenty-five, I worked at Orun's South Edge Express.
 Someone was urgently waiting.
 There was a wall of clouds in front of me.
 I passed through it."